brantje/passman/README.md

 - Add items in a folder
 - Folder tree
 - Client side aes password encryption
+- Option to remember the encryption key in the localstorage.
 - Password generator with strength indicator
 - Abillity to add files to an item (usefull for qr codes, serials, ssl keys etc).